-The Program Manager, Administrative Officer/Clerical Supervisor, Program Administrator and/or other PUC staff will be attending scheduled/unscheduled trainings, meetings and other activities which would benefit the New Entrant Program and staff within our Commonwealth.
+The Program Manager, Program Administrator and/or other PUC staff will be attending scheduled/unscheduled trainings, meetings and other activities which would benefit the New Entrant Program and staff within our Commonwealth.
 This may include such trainings, meetings or activities that would be associated with the New Entrant Program on a Federal level.
 Presentations may also be conducted by New Entrant Staff related to the New Entrant and MCSAP Programs to further the education of the motor carrier and enforcement communities, as well as the general public.

-The following comments are provided regarding the increase in the New Entrant Safety Audit inventory if one exists at the time of the usage of funds from the FY 2022 to FY 2024 MCSAP Funds.
+The following comments are provided regarding the increase in the New Entrant Safety Audit inventory if one exists at the time of the usage of funds from the FY 2022 to 2024 MCSAP Funds.

-- 1. The use of additional allocated overtime to reduce the inventory at that time, specifically targeted at the reduction of overdue and/or 90 day coming due audits as well as the overall audit inventory. - 2.
-The increase in officer's overall time completing Safety Audit duties above our general combined minimum average of 40%. - 3.
-The formulation and completion of Safety Audit Blitz activities where the completion of up to 16 audits per officer per activity could be accomplished.
+- 1. The use of additional allocated overtime to reduce the inventory at that time, specifically targeted at the reduction of overdue and/or 90 day coming due audits as well as the overall audit inventory. - The increase in officer's overall time completing Safety Audit duties above our general combined minimum average of 40%.

+- 3. The formulation and completion of Safety Audit Blitz activities where the completion of up to 16 audits per officer per activity could be accomplished.
 Estimated maximum total audits completed with 10 Officers would be 160 per activity.
-If necessary, the initial amount of 2 group audit activities may need to be increased to assist in the inventory reduction.
+If necessary, the initial amount of 2 group audit activities may need to be increased to assist in the inventory reduction. - 4.
+The possible increase in certified New Entrant Officers conducting audits and audit resolutions to increase the number of completed audits and audit resolutions to reduce the overall inventory.